Train Your Voice to Soar: The Best Singing Exercises for Range

 -

-Your mindset might be fixed around what you “can” and “can’t” do
+Your mindset might be fixed around what you can and cant do

 Fortunately, these are all things that can be changed with intentional, daily exercises.